Mo&Friese stands for short film. All genres, all forms, all age groups!

 Every year we need the support of children and young people who rate the films or submit their own short works to us.
 Perhaps there are also film topics that you would like to get to know a little better?
 We have a wide range of workshops for this, which we offer not only during the festival week.
 And if you’d like to give others tips on which films are worth seeing, then you’ve come to the right place as a reporter.

-Perhaps everything that I see as red is blue for my friend … or everything that I find enchanting is completely unappetising for my boyfriend.
+Maybe everything I see as red is blue to my girlfriend … or everything I find magical is completely unappetizing to my boyfriend.
 Sometimes our view of the world changes over time.
-Things that used to fascinate us are now boring or the other way round.
+Things that used to fascinate us are now boring or vice versa.
 And what actually happens when we close our eyes?

 Kurzfilm Agentur Hamburg e.V.